 Efforts have been made to increase the wolf population during the past years.
 Successfully.
 Today about 400 wolves stalk in Sweden.
 Again, mostly in the forests of the north.
 So just don’t go there!

 But, surprisingly, a few lonely wolves have found their way to the south in recent years.
-They have been spotted walking along the road or in peoples’ garden.
+They have been spotted walking along the road or in peoples’ gardens.

-Of course, these animals are very shy, too.
-But you don’t want to provoke or get close to any of those creatures.
+Of course, wolves are very shy, too, normally.
+But you don’t want to provoke or get too close to any them.
 Because they can be very cruel to you, just the way the Brothers Grimm taught you during your childhood, didn’t they?

 While in other countries, people have fallen prey to a wolve pack (Greece), there hasn’t been any report about a wolf vs. human battle in recent years in Sweden at least.

 - How many wild boars live in Sweden: 100 000

 - Wild boars can be located by their distinctive scent.
 Sometimes you can even smell them from a larger distance, those stinky fellas.

 Do you remeber the movie Jurassic Park?
 The claw of a Velociraptor?
 That looked scary, right?
 Wild boars have two of those in the middle of their face.
 And they aren’t too hesitant to use those to protect their little piglets when they believe you might be a potential predator.